Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Evaluation

 \subsection{Effectiveness of Informed Selection}

-We next evaluate the effectiveness of \system{}'s approximation strategies in achieving the objectives of the target informed selection algorithm.
+We next evaluate the effectiveness of \system{}'s approximation strategies in achieving the objective of the target informed selection algorithm.
 We focus on the \texttt{Client-Centric} implementation of \system{} and use the 700-client testbed (\cref{sec:eval_efficiency}).

 \PHM{Heterogeneous Environment.} The realistic datasets we employ (\cref{sec:eval_method}) already demonstrate data heterogeneity, as they are partitioned by the original data owners.
-Figure~\ref{fig:hetero-femnist} to~\ref{fig:hetero-reddit} provides a visualization of clients' data quality, as measured by Oort's definition (the first term in Equation~\eqref{eq:oort_score}) without loss of generality.
-Snapshots of clients' status are taken across different rounds of the training.
-On the other hand, for the adoption of Oort to be meaningful, we need to additionally emulate hardware heterogeneity.
+Figure~\ref{fig:hetero-femnist} to~\ref{fig:hetero-reddit} provides a visualization of the distribution of clients' data quality, as measured by Oort's definition (the first term in Equation~\eqref{eq:oort_score}) without loss of generality.
+Snapshots are taken across different rounds of the training.
+For Oort's considerations on system speed to be relevant, we additionally emulate hardware heterogeneity.
 To this end, we set the response latencies of clients to consistently follow a Zipf distribution parameterized by $a = 1.2$ (moderately skewed), regardless of the specific FL task, as illustrated in Figure \ref{fig:hetero-speed}.